zurichat/zurimain/docs/CONTRIBUTING.md

     > `git push origin feat/signup`
     >
     > Which pushes your changes to your online copy, after which you then open a pull request.
-  - Here is a [Video](https://youtu.be/VY4-yw7dbY8) showing how to perform that.

 - #### Opening Pull requests